- Capital Regulation and Shadow Finance: A Quantitative Analysis, joint with Hyunju Lee and Sunyoung Lee

 - Learning about Debt Crises, R&R at AEJ: Macro

 The European debt crisis presents a challenge to our understanding of the relationship between government bond yields and economic fundamentals.
-I argue that information frictions are an important missing element, and support that claim with empirical evidence on the evolution of GDP forecast errors in years 2008-2014.
-I build a quantitative model of sovereign default where output features rare disaster risk and agents learn about its realizations.
-Debt crises coincide with economic depressions and develop gradually, while markets update their expectations about future income.
+I argue that information frictions are an important missing element, and support that claim with evidence on the evolution of GDP forecast errors in 2008-2014.
+I build a quantitative model of sovereign default where output features rare disasters and agents learn about their realizations.
+Debt crises coincide with economic depressions and develop gradually while markets update their expectations about future income.
 Calibrated to Portuguese economy, the model replicates the comovement of bond spreads and output before and after 2008.

 - Commitment versus Flexibility and Sticky Prices: Evidence from Life Insurance, joint with Pei Cheng Yu, R&R at RED